 At 1040 we departed and motored to Tiganakia on the S of Arki.
 After clearing Cape Geranos the wind was about 9 knots from the WNW and we opened about 80% of the headsail so we motor-sailed the 7.8 M to Tiganakia.
 We anchored at 1205 between the small island of Tsouka and Makronisi [37° 21.6' N 026° 45.3' E] in front of the S/Y catamaran XETNAZ in 6 m depth but with 35 m of chain the two boats were too close, so we re-anchored further away in 8 m and 38 m of chain.

-There was some gusty winds in the afternoon.
-We had a pleasant evening after wind quieted down while sipping our ouzo.
+There were some gusty winds in the afternoon.
+We had a pleasant evening after the wind quieted down while sipping our ouzo.
 For dinner we had curried chicken that Cynthia had prepared.